Haru Kobayashi: Childhood

 Her foster family feared the stigma of discrimination, so Kobayashi was confined to her bedroom.
 She had to eat meals there, and her food and water intake were limited to minimize her need to use the toilet, as each trip would have necessitated the assistance of family members and exposed her to passersby, as toilets were commonly in outhouses at the time.
 She was told not to speak unless spoken to.
-She was not called by her name; only "mekurakko" (blind woman) or "tochi" (the short form of tochi-mekura, a slang term).
+She was not called by her name; only "mekurakko" (blind child) or "tochi" (the short form of tochi-mekura, a slang term for a blind person).
 Her brother, who was sixteen years older than her, teased her and told her he could not marry because of her.
 She could not remember her exact date of birth.
 A fortune-teller foretold that she would live a long life, and her family considered how she might make a living.
 At that time, blind persons had limited means to earn a living.
 Careers open to them included acupuncture, massage, and playing music on the koto or the shamisen.
 Acupuncture was selected for her, but when she first met the acupuncturist, he was drunk and told her that he would perform acupuncture on her if she did not study hard, frightening her enough to abandon acupuncture.